-Here’s a countdown of my most amazing wildlife sightings and encounters over two months through eight countries from Kenya down to South Africa, visiting national parks like Arusha, Serengeti, Matopos, Chobe, and Etosha.
+Here’s a countdown with photos of my most amazing wildlife sightings and encounters over two months through eight countries from Kenya down to South Africa, visiting national parks like Arusha, Serengeti, Matopos, Chobe, and Etosha.

 Interested in taking an overland safari in Africa?
 The group tour I took was the Southern Safari, operated by Absolute Africa.
 It runs for 52 days through 8 countries.
 Here’s a link to The Southern Safari if you’re curious about booking it.

 African Safari Animals: My Coolest Wildlife Sightings

 39 Scheming monkeys in Chobe